salesforce/warp-drive/README.md

 - version 1.4: supports the distributed asynchronous training among multiple GPU devices.
 - version 1.6: supports the aggregation of multiple GPU blocks for one environment replica.
 - version 2.0: supports the dual backends of both CUDA C and JIT compiled Numba. [(Our Blog article)](https://blog.salesforceairesearch.com/warpdrive-v2-numba-nvidia-gpu-simulations/)
+- version 2.6: supports single agent environments, including Cartpole, MountainCar, Acrobot

 Together, these allow the user to run thousands of concurrent multi-agent simulations and train on extremely large batches of experience, achieving over 100x throughput over CPU-based counterparts.

 We include several default multi-agent environments based on the game of "Tag" for benchmarking and testing.
 In the "Tag" games, taggers are trying to run after and tag the runners.
 They are fairly complicated games where thread synchronization, shared memory, high-dimensional indexing for thousands of interacting agents are involved.
 Several much more complex environments such as Covid-19 environment and climate change environment have been developed based on WarpDrive, you may see examples in [Real-World Problems and Collaborations](#real-world-problems-and-collaborations).
+More recently, we extend our efforts to scale up some single agent environments including [gym.classic_control]( https://github.com/openai/gym/tree/master/gym/envs/classic_control).

 Below, we show multi-agent RL policies trained for different tagger:runner speed ratios using WarpDrive.